 I've heard many people say that sugar pumpkins are the best for making into pumpkin purée, but I'll be honest with you - I'll purée pretty much any kind of pumpkin I can get my hands on!

-If your pumpkin is too big to fit into your Instant Pot whole, then you'll need to chop it into halves, or quarters.
-All you need to do is use a sharp knife to remove the stem, scoop the seeds out, chop your pumpkin into pieces that fit into your pressure cooker, and you're in business!
+If your pumpkin is too big to fit whole in your Instant Pot, you'll need to chop it into halves or quarters.
+All you need to do is use a sharp knife to remove the stem, scoop out the seeds, chop your pumpkin into pieces that fit in your pressure cooker, and you're in business!

 For a whole pumpkin set on Manual / High Pressure for 20 minutes.
 For pumpkin halves or quarters, set on Manual / High Pressure for 8 minutes.

-When the pressure cook cycle is done, flip the valve to "venting" and quick-release the pressure.
+When the pressure-cook cycle is complete, flip the valve to "venting" and quick-release the pressure.

 Once your pumpkin has cooled sufficiently so that you can handle it, peel the skin off of the flesh.
 The skin should come off quite easily.